ehrpg/rules/docs/skills/overview.md

 ## Abilities

-Each skill is associated with two abilities.
+Each skill is associated with one ability.
 The abilities do not directly influence the difficulty set forth by the DM but give the player a slight advantage nonetheless.
 For example, a person with high strength may add his ability bonus to any damage he does in melee combat.
 See the skills description on what sort of bonuses are associated with having a positive or negative ability modifier.

+Furthermore the ability modifier associated with a skill also determines how much effort you may apply to a given skill check.
+A modifier of zero, or below does not allow you use any effort in a skill check associated with that ability.

+For example, Jack the soldier has strength of 7 and intelligence of 4, with a +2 and -1 modifier respectively.
+He may expend two effort in a _melee combat_ skill check (which is based on strength), but cannot expend effort in a _medicine_ check (which is based on intelligence).

 ## Proficiency